 To call a bet postflop with a weak hand with the intention of bluffing on a later street to win the pot.

 However, this would be a strange player who correctly adjusted their opening range for ICM but then threw it out the window when it came to responding to pressure from a covering stack.
-The more likely leak is that the player will simply open too wide in the first place and only later, after you three-bet them or raise their flop continuation bet, appreciate the danger they are in.
+The more likely leak is that the player will simply open too wide in the first place and only later, after you 3-bet them or raise their flop continuation bet, appreciate the danger they are in.
 Against these players, an even more aggressive strategy than that suggested by the ICM model would be correct.

 Conclusion